jgbarah/evaluating-foss-projects/sources_of_information.md

 One of the main trouble with SCS systems is that it is not usually easy to track the identities of people participating in the channels.
 Nothing like email addresses is available.
 Although the regulars in the channels are usually identifiable, for most participants this is not the case.

 In some cases there are privacy concerns with logging SCS channels.
-Although they are usually public, to comply with the openess that most project mandate, they are not perceived by some developers as mailing lists are.
+Although they are usually public, to comply with the openness that most project mandate, they are not perceived by some developers as mailing lists are.
 Due to their immediacy, people may be inclined to forget that what they say is public, and may find themselves saying words that they wouldn't really say in public.
 When bots are used for recording, some people may be reluctant to participate, for fearing that those cases are recorded and linked with them in public.
 However, although these concerns exist, public channels are really public, and most projects are dealing with them exactly as they do with public mailing lists: recording, archiving, and making archives public.

 SCS recordings are a good data source to check for people with high involvement in the project.
 Being available for participating in discussions with anyone joining the channel, or answering quick questions, are signals that can be interesting to track.

 ## Testing and continuous integration systems

 During the last years more and more projects are including an infrastructure for performing automatic testing.
-Continuous integration, when used by projecs, usually requiere that those tests are run for each change, so that automatic tools can decide whether it is safe to integrate the change.
-Wne the project is using code review, automated testing is usually a part of any review cycle, to spare time to reviewers, who can focus on those changes that passed the testing process.
+Continuous integration, when used by projects, usually require that those tests are run for each change, so that automatic tools can decide whether it is safe to integrate the change.
+When the project is using code review, automated testing is usually a part of any review cycle, to spare time to reviewers, who can focus on those changes that passed the testing process.

 Some of the most used systems for continuous integration in FOSS projects are Jenkins / Hudson and Travis.

 ## Impact on the infrastructure of the projects

 Mining may have a significant impact on the performance of the infrastructure of the project.
-In fact, some mining activities can be indentified by the sysadmins for that infrastructure as a kind of DoS (denial of service) attack.
+In fact, some mining activities can be identified by the sysadmins for that infrastructure as a kind of DoS (denial of service) attack.
 But even when they are not, those activities can cause a log of stress in the project infrastructure.
 For example, retrieving all information from the ITS, means querying it for all tickets, and the for each ticket obtain all changes and comments.
-This is not only a significant effort for the ITS, but also an effort for which it was not really desingned.
+This is not only a significant effort for the ITS, but also an effort for which it was not really designed.

-ITS should provide quickly listings of open tickets, or recent tickets asigned to some developers, or the most recent status for a certain ticket.
-But the actions performed by programs retrieving information for mining are very different from this "usual behaviour".
+ITS should provide quickly listings of open tickets, or recent tickets assigned to some developers, or the most recent status for a certain ticket.
+But the actions performed by programs retrieving information for mining are very different from this "usual behavior".

 There are some practices that should be followed to ensure that impact on the project infrastructure is minimum:

 * Design the retrieving tools as much repository-friendly as possible.
 For example, use delays between operations, so that the system is not "hijacked" by the program, letting users perform their tasks
 * Contact the project for advice in case it is anticipated that the infrastructure is going to be stressed.
-Project sysdamins can help to design retriving scenarios that cause as little harm as possible.
+Project sysdamins can help to design retrieving scenarios that cause as little harm as possible.
 * Whenever possible, use archives with previously retrieved information.
 In this case, the information is retrieved only once, but can be later consumed for many different studies by different parties.
 If the information is reliable enough, there is no need to stress the infrastructure once and again.
 In addition, you don't have to retrieve the information yourself, and can concentrate in designing and performing your analysis.